pixel-modelers/easyBragg/INSTALL.md

 ### Part 3: Download sources and build

-Note, build uses `cmake`.
+This build uses `cmake`.
 If its not already in your path, simply install it with mamba:

 ```
 mamba install cmake